 There were major cover models before Fabio, like Chad Deal.
 But Fabio came to popularity in the age of over-the-top- excess.
 He became a sensation.

 A Romance Sensation

 While Fabio was not her official muse, there was no other artist who captured Fabio’s look better than Elaine Duillo.
 However, they only worked together on fewer than twenty books.
-Other artists such as Max Ginsburg, John Ennis, and Pino would also paint him.
+Other artists such as Elaine’s daughter, Melissa Duillo-Gallo, Sharon Spiak, Max Ginsburg, John Ennis, and Pino would also paint his form.

 Pop Culture Status